 We were delighted to have found the Town Hall Garden because in our explore later in the labyrinth of deep cellars at Dom Perignon (across The road) we were actually underneath the Town Hall.

-Words and pictures by Di Baker 2019
+Content and images by Di Baker 2019 All Rights Reserved